Livy

 Occupation Historian

-Titus Livius (Classical Latin: [ˈtɪ.tʊs ˈliː.wi.ʊs]; 64 or 59 BC – AD 17)—known as Livy /ˈlɪvi/ in English—was a Roman historian who wrote a monumental history of Rome and the Roman people – Ab Urbe Condita Libri (Books from the Foundation of the City) – covering the period from the earliest legends of Rome before the traditional foundation in 753 BC through the reign of Augustus in Livy's own time.
-He was on familiar terms with the Julio-Claudian dynasty, advising Augustus's grandnephew, the future emperor Claudius, as a young man not long before 14 AD in a letter to take up the writing of history.[1]
-Livy and Augustus's wife, Livia, were from the same clan in different locations, although not related by blood.[citation needed]
+Titus Livius (Latin: [ˈtɪtʊs ˈliːwiʊs]; 59 BC – AD 17), known in English as Livy (/ˈlɪvi/ LIV-ee), was a Roman historian.
+He wrote a monumental history of Rome and the Roman people, titled Latin: Ab Urbe Condita, covering the period from the earliest legends of Rome before the traditional founding in 753 BC through the reign of Augustus in Livy's own lifetime.
+He was on good terms with members of the Julio-Claudian dynasty and was a friend of Augustus,[1] whose young grandnephew, the future emperor Claudius, he encouraged to take up the writing of history.[2]

 Life

-Livy’s teen years were during the 40s BC, a time that coincided with the civil wars that were occurring throughout the Roman world.
-The governor of Cisalpine Gaul at the time, a man called Asinius Pollio, had tried to bring Patavium into the camp of Marcus Antonius, who was one of the three men in the fight for control over Rome.
-The wealthier citizens of Patavium refused to contribute money and arms to Asinius Pollio and went into hiding.
-Pollio then attempted to bribe the slaves of the wealthy citizens of Patavium to expose the whereabouts of their masters; his bribery did not work, and the citizens pledged their allegiance to conservatism and the Senate instead.
-Therefore, Livy and the other residents of Patavium did not end up supporting Marcus Antonius in his campaign for control over Rome.
-It is likely, then, that the Roman civil wars prevented Livy from pursuing a higher education in Rome or going on a Grand Tour of Greece, which was common for adolescent males of the nobility at the time.
-Later on, Asinius Pollio made a jibe at Livy's "patavinity", saying that Livy's Latin showed certain "provincialisms" frowned on at Rome.
-His jibe at Livy and his "patavinity", however, may have been said because the city of Patavium had rejected Asinius Pollio, and he still harboured harsh feelings toward the city as a whole.[4]
+Livy's teenage years were during the 40s BC, a period of civil wars throughout the Roman world.
+The governor of Cisalpine Gaul at the time, Asinius Pollio, tried to sway Patavium into supporting Marcus Antonius (Mark Antony), the leader of one of the warring factions during Caesar's Civil War (49-45 BC).
+The wealthy citizens of Patavium refused to contribute money and arms to Asinius Pollio, and went into hiding.
+Pollio then attempted to bribe the slaves of those wealthy citizens to expose the whereabouts of their masters; his bribery did not work, and the citizens instead pledged their allegiance to the Senate.[8]
+It is therefore likely that the Roman civil wars prevented Livy from pursuing a higher education in Rome or going on a tour of Greece, which was common for adolescent males of the nobility at the time.[9]
+Many years later, Asinius Pollio derisively commented on Livy's "patavinity", saying that Livy's Latin showed certain "provincialisms" frowned on at Rome.
+Pollio's dig may have been the result of bad feelings he harboured toward the city of Patavium from his experiences there during the civil wars.[10]

-Titus Livius probably went to Rome in the 30s BC, and it is likely that he spent a large amount of time in the city after this, although it may not have been his primary home.
-During his time in Rome, he was never a senator nor held any other governmental position.
-His elementary mistakes in military matters show that he was never a soldier.
+Livy probably went to Rome in the 30s BC,[11] and it is likely that he spent a large amount of time in the city after this, although it may not have been his primary home.
+During his time in Rome, he was never a senator nor held a government position.
+His writings contain elementary mistakes on military matters, indicating that he probably never served in the Roman army.
 However, he was educated in philosophy and rhetoric.
-It seems that Livy had the financial resources and means to live an independent life.
-He devoted a large part of his life to his writings, which he was able to do because of his financial freedom.[5]
+It seems that Livy had the financial resources and means to live an independent life, though the origin of that wealth is unknown.
+He devoted a large part of his life to his writings, which he was able to do because of his financial freedom.[12]

-Livy’s most famous work was his history of Rome.
-In it he explains the complete history of the city of Rome, from its foundation to the death of Augustus.
-Because he was writing under the emperor Augustus, Livy’s history emphasizes the great triumphs of Rome.[6]
-He wrote his history with embellished accounts of Roman heroism in order to promote the new type of government implemented by Augustus when he became emperor.[7]
-In Livy’s preface to his history, he said that he did not care whether his personal fame remained in darkness, as long as his work helped to “preserve the memory of the deeds of the world’s preeminent nation.”[8]
-Because Livy was writing about events that had occurred hundreds of years earlier, the value of his history was questionable, although many Romans came to believe what he wrote to be the true history of Rome’s foundation.[9]
-He had also written other works, including an essay in the form of a letter to his son, and numerous dialogues, most likely using Cicero as a model.[10]
+Livy's most famous work was his history of Rome.
+In it he narrates a complete history of the city of Rome, from its foundation to the death of Augustus.
+Because he was writing under the reign of Augustus, Livy's history emphasizes the great triumphs of Rome.
+He wrote his history with embellished accounts of Roman heroism in order to promote the new type of government implemented by Augustus when he became emperor.[15]
+In Livy's preface to his history, he said that he did not care whether his personal fame remained in darkness, as long as his work helped to "preserve the memory of the deeds of the world’s preeminent nation."[16]
+Because Livy was mostly writing about events that had occurred hundreds of years earlier, the historical value of his work was questionable, although many Romans came to believe his account to be true.[17]

 Works